Get the most recent information on South Australia's response to the Coronavirus pandemic.

-Mental health and education – children
+Mental health and education – children and teenagers

-When to seek help
+When to get help

-- talk to your child's teacher or school counsellor to discuss your concerns - the school may have noticed changes in your child's behaviour and moods.
+Talking to the school can help because they might have noticed changes in your child's behaviour and moods.

 To get help and advice you can: